MrBlueBird2/MrBlueBird2/README.md

 - :octocat: I'm Expert at front end developement.
 - ↪️ My Portfolio Website, https://mrbluebird2.github.io

-# Projects
-- https://github.com/MrBlueBird2/jarvis-in-python - This is an AI bot created using Python.
-- https://github.com/MrBlueBird2/rock-paper-scissors - This is a rock paper scissors game in python.
-- https://github.com/MrBlueBird2/to-do-list-flask - A simple bootstrap to do list with flask and python.
-- https://github.com/MrBlueBird2/mrbluebird2.github.io - My Portfolio Website created using bootstrap, HTML, and CSS.

-For more projects click this link to see my all projects, https://github.com/MrBlueBird2?tab=repositories

 # What I Do?
 - Web Development
 - Competitive Programming